-- Occupational segregation some job categories or occupations may have traditionally attracted more females than males or vice versa.
-For example, in TUS, 60.5% of core administration staff are female. - Working patterns full-time and part-time work.
-In TUS, more females than males seek flexible working arrangements.
-Although this does not impact on their hourly rate of pay, it may impact on choices around career progression. - Length of service incremental pay and 'new entrant' salary scales within the public service may mean that new joiners are paid less than those who have been working in public service for longer. - Gender breakdown of senior roles at higher salaries a small number of higher paid employees can affect the average figures.
-72% of Vice Presidents and Deans within TUS were male, 28% female on 30th June 2023.
-However, female representation at this level due to improve to 32% as Dean of Graduate Studies (Senior Academic Leadership Initiative SALI Post) would commence employment with TUS in July 2023. - Gender breakdown of lower paid roles a large number of lower paid employees can affect the average figures.
-This is clear in our quartile categories shared above. - Societal factors Factors such as availability of child and/or elder care, how certain jobs or occupations are perceived may impact on career choices.
+• Occupational segregation - some job categories or occupations may have traditionally attracted more females than males or vice versa.

+• Working patterns - full-time and part-time work.
+In TUS, more females than males seek part-time working arrangements.
+Although this does not impact on their hourly rate of pay, it may impact on choices around career progression.

+• Length of service - incremental pay and 'new entrant' salary scales within the public service may mean that new joiners are paid less than those who have been working in public service for longer.

+• Gender breakdown of senior roles at higher salaries - a small number of higher paid employees can affect the average figures.
+67% of Vice Presidents and Deans within TUS were male, 33% female on 30th June 2024.

+• Gender breakdown of lower paid roles - a large number of lower paid employees can affect the average figures.
+This is clear in our quartile categories shared above.

+• Societal factors - Factors such as availability of child and/or elder care, how certain jobs or occupations are perceived may impact on career choices.